segunak/SegunAkinyemi.com/docs/_posts/2022-11-13-adf-synapse-day-of-week.md

 In Azure Data Factory and Azure Synapse Analytics, there are objects called "[activities](https://learn.microsoft.com/en-us/azure/data-factory/concepts-pipelines-activities?tabs=data-factory){:target="_blank"}", which run inside of "[pipelines](https://learn.microsoft.com/en-us/azure/data-factory/concepts-pipelines-activities?tabs=data-factory){:target="_blank"}", which are called by "[triggers](https://learn.microsoft.com/en-us/azure/data-factory/concepts-pipeline-execution-triggers){:target="_blank"}".

 Sometimes you need activities inside of a pipeline to only run on certain days of the week, even though the larger pipeline trigger runs daily.
-At least, I recently needed such functionality and envisioned others may as well.
 Here's how to check if the current day is a weekday using Microsoft's [expression language](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-expression-language-functions){:target="_blank"}, which is used in both ADF and Synapse pipelines.

 ### Doing the Needful